tenzir/threatbus/README.md

 ### Python Setup

+#### Package Installation

 Threat Bus requires the Python modules listed in [requirements.txt](requirements.txt).
 We recommend to get started with a Python virtual environment until you have working deployment:

 ```sh
 python3 -m venv env
 source env/bin/activate
 pip install -r requirements.txt
 ```

+#### Python Path

+Threat Bus comes as a python module, all sources are to be found in the `threatbus` folder (whitout hyphen, because python modules don't have hyphens).

+In order to make the development with relative imports possible, and without having to install the project, you must export your PYTHONPATH:

+  $ export PYTHONPATH=$PYTHONPATH:/home/<you>/code/threat-bus/threatbus

 ### MISP Producer